 Syllabus and recommended reading

-This document provides a full breakdown of the DO-HNS syllabus and the recommended reading required for the examination.
-The document also provides essential information on the format of both Part 1 and Part 2, sample questions and our standard-setting process.
+This document provides a full breakdown of the MRCS (ENT) syllabus and the recommended reading required for the examination.
+The document also provides essential information on the format of both MRCS Part A and the MRCS (ENT) OSCE, and our standard-setting process.

-This document provides candidates with information relating to the DO-HNS Part 2 OSCE exam including the format of the exam, assessment domains, the marking and standard setting process, malpractice regulations and the release of results.
+This document provides candidates with information relating to the MRCS (ENT) OSCE exam including the format of the exam, assessment domains, the marking and standard setting process, misconduct regulations and the release of results.